ljmartin/ljmartin.github.io/_posts/2020-01-31-Interative_filtering_of_predicted_ligands.md

 This page demonstrates how to do this in an interactive way using RDKit and a Jupyter notebook.

 ## What it looks like:
-The interactive parts don't render on this page, but the results look something like this:
+The interactive parts don't render on this page, but you can see a gif of the results below.
+You can also download the notebook and example SMILES file in [this repo](https://github.com/ljmartin/interactive_filtering).
 ![example](/assets/filter_example.gif)

 ## The code: